 Netflix unblocking is made simple by this VPN service

 Number of servers: 950+ | Server locations: 46 | Maximum devices supported: 12

 StrongVPN rounds off our list of the best VPN services.
 It's not quite at the level of some in our guide – but it's better than most, thanks to its simplicity to use, support for a whopping 12 devices at once, and above-average performance speeds.
 Those speeds are helpful for streaming fans, as they works with the VPN's ability to unblock geo-restricted Netflix and BBC iPlayer content really easily.
 Clients are available for iOS, Android, Mac and Windows with router support and even Fire TV and Kodi compatibility.

-The 650 servers might be minimal but they span 46 cities in 26 countries, and are backed by security in the form of L2TP, SSTP, OpenVPN, IPSec, and IKEv2 protocols.
+The 950 servers might be minimal, compared to some, but they span 46 cities in 26 countries, and are backed by security in the form of L2TP, SSTP, OpenVPN, IPSec, and IKEv2 protocols.
 You can also rest easy knowing you get 24/7 customer support too.
 Pricing could be lower, but you do get a lot for your money with this VPN service.

 How we test VPN services